ludocode/onramp/docs/virtual-machine.md

 This spec has undergone several changes in its history.
 Version changes are listed here.

 The libc and bootstrap code will attempt to remain compatible with versions 2 and later (when the syscall table was added) to avoid breaking existing VMs.
 Note however that several system calls were documented in versions 3 and earlier that were never used.
 The libc and bootstrap code will never call such syscalls on version 3 and earlier VMs even if they are used in version 4.
-Such system calls include `stat`, `rename`, `dirent`, `alloc` and `free`.
+Such system calls include `rename`, `dirent`, `alloc` and `free`.

 #### Version 4.0